mikedwtmp/cpst-342-group-web-application-project-adrian-felix-mike/README.md

   * Medications: Users put in/delete medications they're taking.
   * Doctors: Users can  put in/delete their doctors information, how to contact, summaries and other notes.
   * Personal and Health Information: Users can put it/delete Personal information if they have health problems and allergies.
+  * Messages: users can use this as electronic conversations asynchronously.
 - Identify three goals of the application
   1. User experience.
 Should be easy to use and understand.
   2. Offer value.
 Should solve a problem and meet a need that users have.